Four-phase logic

 Four-phase logic is a type of, and design methodology for dynamic logic.
 It enabled non-specialist engineers to design quite complex ICs, using either PMOS or NMOS processes.

-It uses a kind of 4-phase clock signal to smooth out power delivery and improvies switching time for MOS transistors.
+It uses a kind of 4-phase clock signal to smooth out power delivery and improve switching time for MOS transistors.

 History

 R. K. "Bob" Booher, an engineer at Autonetics, invented four-phase logic and communicated the idea to Frank Wanlass at Fairchild Semiconductor; Wanlass promoted this logic form at General Instrument Microelectronics Division.

 Booher made the first working four-phase chip, the Autonetics DDA integrator, during February 1966; he later designed several chips for and built the Autonetics D200 airborne computer using this technique.

-In April 1967, Joel Karp and Elizabeth de Atley published an article, "Use four-phase MOS IC logic" in Electronic Design magazine.
+In April 1967, Joel Karp and Elizabeth de Atley published an article "Use four-phase MOS IC logic" in Electronic Design magazine.

-In the same year, Cohen, Rubenstein, and Wanlass published "MTOS four phase clock systems."
+In the same year, Cohen, Rubenstein, and Wanlass published "MTOS four phase clock systems".

 Wanlass had been director of research and engineering at General Instrument Microelectronics Division in New York since leaving Fairchild Semiconductor in 1964.